lucasvienna/blogfolio/src/data/posts/hello-world.md

 **Hi, my name is Lucas**

 and I'm a Business Informatics graduate, software engineer, and translator.
-I'm also an avid reader, I like to play videogames and write code in my free time, and I aspire to be a stoic, or at least emulate the sage well enough.
+I'm also an avid reader, I like to play videogames and write code in my free time, and I aspire to be a stoic—or at least emulate the sage well enough.
 With this first post, I aim to explain my reasoning for writing a blog and what its contents will be.